vrishinvv/PetrichorInterpreter/README.md

 # Petrichor_Interpreter
-A "NEW", Programming language, that was created by combining the best of C++ and Python 3.
+A **NEW** Programming language, that was created by combining the best of C++ and Python 3.
+*Totally built from scratch* wihout using any dependecies or libraries Still under development.

-Still under development.
-Features of Petrcihor so far:
+### Features of Petrcihor so far:
 1. Basic statments
 2. Can evaluate complex mathematical expressions
 3. Variable handling is possible